seqeralabs/wave-showcase/example6/README.md

   -work-dir s3://<YOUR-BUCKET>/work
 ```

-Make sure to specifity an AWS S3 bucket to which you have read-write access as work directory.
+Make sure to specify an AWS S3 bucket to which you have read-write access as work directory.

-AWS credentials to access the bucket should be avaiable either via Environment variables, Amazon ECS container credentials or Instance profile credentials.
+AWS credentials to access the bucket should be available either via Environment variables, Amazon ECS container credentials or Instance profile credentials.

 ### Run it on AWS Batch